airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

 It's a pretty simple function.
 It just reads data the size of our structure into an appropriately sized buffer from the given file descriptor.
-The writing one is similar in `write-record.s`:
+The writing one is similar in `006-01-write-record.s`:

         # Assemble with `as --32` and `ld -m elf_i386`.
         #
-        .include "linux.s"      # Common Linux Definitions.
+        .include "006-01-linux.s"      # Linux Definitions.
-        .include "record-def.s" # Record definitions.
+        .include "006-01-record-def.s" # Record definitions

         # PURPOSE:
         #     This function writes a record to the given